Societies Elections

 When Do I Start Volunteering?

-If you successfully are elected to become a Society leader on the 10 of May, you will be informed by RSU and congratulated on your win.
+If you successfully are elected to become a Society leader on the 4th of April, you will be informed by RSU and congratulated on your win.
 You won't become the Society leader straight away.

 International Students